Woman Running Payroll on Her Computer

 Corporation and LLC Payroll FAQs

-While setting up payroll and registering for payroll taxes are generally the same for all business entity types, owners of LLCs and corporations may wonder about how the rules affect them personally.
+While setting up payroll and registering for payroll taxes are generally the same for all business entity types, LLC and Corporation owners may wonder how the rules affect them personally.
 They might also have other questions related to their business structure.

-Generally, no. An LLC is considered a “disregarded entity” and taxed as either a Sole Proprietorship (one owner) or a Partnership (multiple owners).
+Generally, no. A Single-Member LLC (one owner) is considered a “disregarded entity” and taxed as a Sole Proprietorship, and a Multi-Member LLC (more than one owner) is taxed as a Partnership.
 Owners are paid in draws or distributions from the business profits and may not be on the payroll.
 So, an LLC must complete payroll tax registration only if the business hires employees.

-However, if the LLC meets eligibility requirements and files for S Corporation election, then LLC members who work in the business must be put on the payroll and paid like employees.
+However, if the LLC meets eligibility requirements and files for S Corporation election or chooses to be taxed as a C Corporation, then LLC members who work in the business must be put on the payroll and paid like employees.
 Therefore, the company must register for tax accounts with the state and local government agencies.

 Yes, shareholders may pay themselves via payroll for services rendered in running the business.
 Even if a corporation has no other employees, it must register for payroll taxes if one or more of its shareholders are on the company’s payroll.